kishimisu/Crash-NST-Modding-Tool/README.md

 ![demo](./assets/images/demo4.jpg)

 When loading a pak archive, you have the possibility to open a work-in-progress 3D scene viewer that will scan through all entities of the level files and try to display them using their corresponding model file.

-In order to actually be able to extract models, you will need to download IgzModelConverter.exe ([Github Release page](https://github.com/AdventureT/IgzModelConverter/releases/tag/v1.4)) and place it in the game folder (by default), or anywhere else as you can set its location in the settings.

 ### Controls
 If you've ever played Minecraft, it works like Creative Mode.